-Emergency Care - Covered services that are: 1) rendered by a provider qualified to furnish emergency services; and 2) needed to treat, evaluate, or stabilize an emergency medical condition.
+Emergency Care - Covered services that are: (1) rendered by a provider qualified to furnish emergency services; and (2) needed to treat, evaluate, or stabilize an emergency medical condition.

-Evidence of Coverage (EOC) and Disclosure Information - This document, along with your enrollment form and any other attachments or riders which explains your coverage, what we must do, your rights, and what you have to do as a member of our plan.
+Evidence of Coverage (EOC) and Disclosure Information - This document, along with your enrollment form and any other attachments, or riders which explains your coverage, what we must do, your rights, and what you have to do as a member of our plan.

-Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (a formulary exception), or get a non-preferred drug at a lower cost-sharing level (a tiering exception).
+Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (a formulary exception).
 You may also request an exception if your plan sponsor requires you to try another drug before receiving the drug you are requesting, or the plan limits the quantity or dosage of the drug you are requesting (a formulary exception).